metapolator/project_zero/README.md

-The project aims to collect first experiences with Metapolator and to create commonly useful CPS for different tasks as well as to explore the possibilities of Metapolator as a tool, like metapolation and interpolation.
+The project aims to collect first experiences with Metapolator and to create commonly useful CPS for different tasks as well as to explore the possibilities of Metapolator as a tool e.g. to do metapolation and/or interpolation.

 The project is under heavy development.